-AT SILVA INJURY LAW WE STRIVE TO PROMOTE HEALING THROUGH COMPASSIONATE ADVOCACY.
+AT SILVA INJURY LAW, OUR CALIFORNIA WRONGFUL DEATH LAWYERS STRIVE TO PROMOTE HEALING THROUGH COMPASSIONATE ADVOCACY.

 Silva Injury Law understands how painful it is to lose a loved one, and offers warmth and support in your time of need.
 Knowing that your case is in good hands can help you have the confidence to mourn peacefully.